frdpnl/mod_nano/README.md

 This example says that:

-- HTTP requests destined to /api/one are routed to a socket composed of two inter-process communication endpoints.
+- HTTP requests destined to `/api` (and `/api/*`) are handled by module *mod\_nano*, and routed to a nanomsg socket, connected by one inter-process communication (IPC) channel, `default`.
 On POSIX systems, UNIX domain sockets are used for IPC.
+The module can merge parent and child configurations, allowing to use a default configuration, such as in this example.
+- HTTP requests destined to `/api/elo` are routed to a nanomsg socket composed of one inter-process communication endpoint.
+- HTTP requests destined to `/api/one` are routed to a socket composed of two inter-process communication endpoints.
 Why two endpoints?
 To distribute the load across two endpoints.
 A process bound to the endpoint will get the message, and must reply.
 If several processes bind to the _same_ endpoint, then they act as failover.
-- HTTP requests destined to /api/two are routed to another socket composed of one endpoint.
+- HTTP requests destined to `/api/two` are routed to another socket composed of one endpoint.
-- HTTP requests destined to /api/_something_ are routed to a default socket.
+- HTTP requests destined to `/api/something-else` are routed to the default socket.

 The numbers after the endpoints are the priorities.
 This is currently not implemented, but will be shortly because of it's benefits (failover to a remote site for instance).